idamantium/uncommonplaces-jekyll/_projects/aliciakeys.md

 <img src="{{ site.baseurl }}/images/projects/blackball/fibonacci_blackball.jpg"  />

 After creating individualized moments of gratitude for their top 20 donors one year, we went on to revamp the pledge the next year.
 The standing pledge with donations levels inspired by the Fibonacci sequence brought in 45% more donations than their best pledge year ever and 76% more than the previous year.
-Swizz Beatz and Sean Puffy Colmes orchestrated our design and wrapped the pledge script I wrote.
+Swizz Beatz and Sean Puffy Colmes hosted the pledge by rapping the script I wrote and coached them through.

 <img src="{{ site.baseurl }}/images/projects/blackball/BlackBall_39B6077.jpg"  />